 You have probably heard of Samkyeopsal (Korean pork belly BBQ) but did you know that Jeju Island has a Black pig breed and it’s said to have a unique taste quite distinct from other breeds.
 This bbq is a must try if you ever visit Jeju island!
 We recommend booking this Private van with a tour guide to help you pick the best places to eat and show you around (customizable).

-Interested in seeing Jeju on your own time?
-Not a fan of big buses and group tours?
-Or if you're a group of 4~9 people looking for an affordable way to travel, our one-day private van tour + Tour Guide is perfect for you!
-Pick your own tour, set your own pace, do it absolutely your…
+Our one-day private van tour + Tour Guide is perfect for you!
+Pick your own tour, set your own pace, do it absolutely your way!
+BOOK NOW!

 Kimbap is rice with fillings like vegetables or meat, rolled up in dried seaweed.
 It’s the most popular Korean picnic snack out there.
 It comes in many different flavors, shapes, and sizes.
 I recommend you try the child-size Mayak Kimbap!
 Mayak literally means narcotic drugs, so it has a reputation for being addictive.
 It’s a specialty of Gwangjang Market, a big and crowded market in the center city of Seoul, where they serve these with a sweet and tangy hot mustard sauce.
 It’s this sauce that makes the kimbap SO addictive.